CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab13.md

-# Task 13: Deploy Microsoft Defender for Identity Sensor on Domain Controllers
+# Lab 13: Deploy Microsoft Defender for Identity Sensor on Domain Controllers

-In this task you will install and configure the Defender for Identity sensor on a domain controller to monitor identity-based threats.
+In this lab you will install and configure the Defender for Identity sensor on a domain controller to monitor identity-based threats.

 Install the AD DS role to enable the server to function as a domain controller.